llvasconcellos/wgetmd5/README.md

 License
 -------

-The source files are made available under the terms of the GNU Affero General Public Licence (AGPL).
+The source files are made available under the terms of the GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>

         ____            __  __